• Skip to primary navigation

 This DIY dog coat is made with ultrasoft fleece on the inside and easy-to-clean cotton on the outside to keep your pup comfy in cold weather.

-Sewing Projects pet
+Sewing Projects pet, sewing

 More Posts from Sewing Projects